-Module summary
+Module summary employees.

-In summary, it's important to remember that running a business is a multifaceted activity.

-You will spend your time between different functions like producing, doing administrative tasks, thinking about your marketing or managing your stock, finances and eventually employees.

-Therefore, assessing all your skills, strengths, room for improvement and your motivation is fundamental to judge whether you will be comfortable with all of these functions.
+BUSINESS MODULE 2 1 In summary, it's important to remember that running a business is a multifaceted activity.
+You will spend your time between different functions like producing, doing administrative tasks, thinking about your marketing or managing your stock, finances and eventually Therefore, assessing all your skills, strengths, room for improvement and your motivation is fundamental to judge whether you will be comfortable with all of these functions.

+3

+2

+Go to the quiz

+BUSINESS MODULE 2

+Ŵ

 Hopefully you now have a better insight about the nature of Human-Business coherence and why it's very important to assess it before going any further.

 To finish with this topic, we invite you to go to the quiz to assess your understanding of this training unit.